y9c/pseudoU-BIDseq/docs/Quick-Start.md

    default
    {: .label .label-blue }
-   3 folder are will be created in the working directory (default: `workspace`),
+   3 folder will be created in the working directory (default: `workspace`),

    {: .note }